Fast-developing cataracts include:

-There are several types of cataracts, based on where in the lens the condition begins to form.
-These include:
+The different types of cataracts vary according to where on the lens the condition begins to form.

-- Nuclear cataracts, which begin in the center of the lens and spread out.
+- Nuclear cataracts begin in the center of the lens and spread out.

-- Cortical cataracts, which begin at the edges of the lens and move inward.
+- Cortical cataracts begin at the edges of the lens and move inward.

-- Posterior subcapsular cataracts (PSC), which develop on the bottom of the lens.
+- Posterior subcapsular cataracts (PSC) develop on the bottom of the lens.

 How Will Your Eye Doctor Determine Your Cataracts Are Fast-Developing?